Charles Patrick Davis, MD, PhD

 What is molluscum contagiosum?

-Molluscum contagiosum is a mild skin disease caused by a virus that causes painless small bumps on the skin.
+Molluscum contagiosum is a mild skin disease caused by a virus of the poxvirus type (molluscum contagiosum virus) that causes painless small bumps on the skin.
 The disease occurs worldwide but is more prevalent in warm, humid climates.
 The disease is usually not serious and in most people resolves in about six to 12 months without treatment.
 It is a common infection in children; direct person-to-person contact, sexual contact, and contaminated items like clothing, towels, or other objects may transmit the infection.
 Some consider it to be a sexually transmitted disease (STD), but many others simply consider it to be a skin disease that is contagious by any skin-to-skin and indirect incidental contact with the infecting virus.

 Find out what women really need.